First, go and watch The Force Awakens and The Last Jedi.

 But in many other cases it is not important to the audience what the MacGuffin is.
 All we need to understand is that someone wants the MacGuffin, and this is motivation enough.
 A fine example from J. J. Abrams' other work: the Rabbit's Foot in Mission: Impossible III.
+A better-known example is the contents of the briefcase in Pulp Fiction.
 In cases like this, you, the writer, need to make sure that it is clear that we, the audience, do not need to know the MacGuffin's specific nature.
 Steps need to be taken to specifically dispel this mystery and move our focus away from that mystery and back to where it needs to be — on the complexity of the heist surrounding it and the interplay of the characters attempting to steal it.
 One way to do this is to simply have one character state outright that the MacGuffin's nature is not important.
 This is on-the-nose, but not ineffective.

 You do this, by the way, because you don't want the viewer to dwell on the wrong thing; because you don't want to distract from the story.
 You don't do this